patrikx3/gitlist/README.md

 Done, just put on your server, nothing to build:
 https://github.com/patrikx3/gitlist/releases

-### v1.0.4 - unreleased / in progress
+### v1.1.1 - unreleased / in progress
-* Format size was missing space (ugly)
-* Graph time was not using the ```config.ini```
-* Fixed images to not show a html block span text and use now real image alt and title attributes in html
-* In progress
-  * Graph is not using Bootstrap
-  * Network is not using Bootstrap
-  * Browse tags
 * In submodules, if the "submodule" and "path" is not the same, it chokes (it should work the submodule name and path are not the same)
   * Works
     * submodule "path/name"
     * path path/name
   * Not working
     * submodule "name"
     * path path/name

 Further [change log](changelog.md) ...